porkbrain/suckless.hn/README.md

 download stories which we haven't checked before.
 The data about a story is available via [item endpoint][hn-item].

-We check each new story against Suckless Filters™ before inserting it into the database table `stories`.
+We check each new story against Suckless filters before inserting it into the database table `stories`.
 The flags for each filter are persisted in `story_filters` table.